sanny32/OpenModScan/README.md

 .\build.ps1
 ```

-Minimum Microsoft Windows version is supported to build OpenModScan from sources is Windows 10.
+The minimum supported version of Microsoft Windows for building OpenModScan from source is Windows 10.

 ## Linux Building
 1. Install [git](https://git-scm.com/downloads/linux) for your Linux distribution